spigmworkshop/spigmworkshop.github.io/_pages/home.md

 ## Frequently asked questions
 * **Will there be workshop proceedings?** No, this is a **non-archival** workshop.
 The research presented at this venue can be further refined from the feedback you receive and published somewhere else.

+* **Can we submit concurrently to another workshop?** Yes, but you'll also have to check the rules of the other workshop.

+* **Can I submit an already accepted paper?** No, unless there are substantial differences from the original work.

 * **When will the submissions be made public?** They will be made public only after the review process.